This post shows you how to develop your own moral and ethical system and explains why you might want to.

 I am not going to tell you the specific ethical system you should adopt.
 I am not going to, for instance, give you a list of five rules and tell you, “You must follow these rules in order to be ethical.”
 One of the most important parts of being an ethical person is developing good reasons for acting the way you do.
 So, I would rather tell you some various ethical options, and their advantages and disadvantages and allow you to take responsibility for how to live your life.

-However, if we consider the matter carefully, we will soon realize that members of the same group (whether it is religious, political, scientific, or whatever) disagree quite a bit about how to interpret the meaning of its own sacred scriptures or other group philosophy or rules.
+However, if we consider the matter carefully, we soon realize that members of the same group (whether it is religious, political, scientific, or whatever) disagree quite a bit about how to interpret the meaning of its own sacred scriptures, group philosophy, or rules.

 So, even if we belong to a group like this, we must ultimately decide how to interpret the rules, philosophies, or scriptures of the group.
 We do that by interpreting it through the ethical principles we have adopted.